 Storing them in the refrigerator will extend their shelf life; this will save you money in the long run.
-Mason jars can also be sealed tightly, which keeps the air out and helps prevent oxidation.
-Throwing away expired food is sad for everyone.
+Mason jars can also be sealed with a lid, which keeps the air out and helps prevent oxidation.
+Throwing away expired or rancid food is sad for everyone.

 3. Fewer dishes: Most of these superfoods are easy to pour out of the jar; fewer scoops and spoons mean fewer dishes.

-4. They’re inexpensive: Mason jars are inexpensive and can be found online or at a hardware store.
+4. Glass jars are inexpensive and can be found online or at a hardware store.

-5. They’re good for the environment: Glass jars are reusable and last forever.
+5. Glass jars are reusable and last forever

-Plus, glass is non-reactive, so you can feel good about storing food in them for long periods of time.
+Plus, glass is non-reactive, so you can feel good about storing chia seeds or flax seeds in them for long periods of time.

 Tip: Mason jar companies now make BPA-free plastic lids that are cheap and are a little easier to open than the traditional metal canning lids.
 The metal canning lids can also rust after multiple uses, so these new white lids are awesome.
 I found them at my local hardware store for just a few dollars.

-Here are a few of the superfoods that are always find in mason jars in my refrigerator:
+Here are a few of the superfoods that are always found in mason jars in my refrigerator: